damien-meere/full_stack_milestone/README.md

 simply select the requisite category from the navbar.

 ####    Search for products by name or description
 Customers may have more specific criteria that they are searching for.
-So rather then just relying on broad categorys to try and isolate the requisite product, customers can specifically input their own search parameters to either identify a single product, or zone in on a number of products that match the users inputted search criteria.
-This user story is faciliated via the search field within the sites nav bar.
+So rather than just relying on broad categories to try and isolate the requisite product, customers can specifically input their own search parameters to either identify a single product, or zone in on a number of products that match the users inputted search criteria.
+This user story is facilitated via the search field within the sites nav bar.
 When the user inputs their parameters, the Name and Description field of each product is queried.
 If any products match that criteria, they are presented to the user.

 ####    Easily view search results
 Search parameters entered by a user can return a broad range of results, depending on the criteria entered.
-Therefore depending on the results, users must still be presented with a suitbale view to peruse through the resultant list of products.
+Therefore depending on the results, users must still be presented with a suitable view to peruse through the resultant list of products.
 This user story is fulfilled within the site as when the user inputs a search parameter, the results are presented to the user in the exact same format as when products are sorted or filtered from the navbar menu.